 Elf on the Shelf Christmas Tradition

 We love our little Elf on the Shelf, the boys named our first elf, Peter, and the second one is named Chippy.
 There are some creative ideas on Pinterest for your Elf activities, some parents get super creative.
 I personally love to see how creative my Facebook friends get with their family elf.
 It’s a cute tradition and the younger kids absolutely love it.
+This one is actually my favorite of our 5 kids Christmas traditions that we have listed.

 The key is to not let the kids touch the Elf so they don’t remove his Christmas Magic.
 Eventually they’ll outgrow the secret but it’s fun to let them enjoy it during the countdown to Christmas.
 The Elf on the Shelf ranges from $25-$30 in most retail stores.
 They even came out with Elf Pets, which are so adorable and the kiddos are encouraged to cuddle with them to keep the Christmas spirit alive.